alinawazT/Customized-vehicle-license-plate-recognation/README.md

 # Customized-vehicle-license-plate-recognation
-Deep learning based vehicle number license plate number In this respository I proposed a simple technique to recognize the vehicle license plate number.
+Deep learning based vehicle license plate number
+In this respository I proposed a simple technique to recognize the vehicle license plate number.